Faurecia: In the innovation fast lane

 The digital services factory approach means that Faurecia can bring the best capabilities and resources to develop flexible, next-generation services for OEMs.
 More importantly, Faurecia can tailor hardware and digital services to an OEM’s needs.
 This approach is helping OEMs focus on their customers as much as cars.

-Its new capabilities are helping Faurecia better compete in a charging mobility landscape with new:
+Its new capabilities are helping Faurecia better compete in a changing mobility landscape with new:

 Faurecia is becoming a digital services provider with new opportunities to increase profitability & provide greater value to OEMs and their customers.

 Faurecia taps into the digital ecosystem, including businesses like Fjord & Mackevision to bring innovative products and services to market faster.

 In Faurecia’s digital factory, small, proactive teams work on projects in start-up mode, coordinating inputs from many different technical experts.

 Faurecia has the ability to deliver real, bottom-line impact, translating innovative technologies into marketable products and services at scale.

 Faurecia’s pioneering collaboration with Accenture will continue to take new and emerging technologies to the next level to shape the future of the automotive industry.